 Moving on to competing, car trials and grass autotests are the usual starting points.
 Club members Mark Hoppe and Shawn Franklin took the first two places in the Motorsport UK national car trials championship in 2018, and Mark’s thoughts on the subject can be found here….

 Car trials and grass autotests are for two-wheel drive cars, but we also run trials for 4x4 vehicles, ranging from modified Land Rovers to modern SUV ‘soft roaders’ with section difficulty graded accordingly.

 For trials and some autotests, drivers can take part from age 14 subject to parental consent and being accompanied by someone who has a full driving licence.
-At this level, you only need to be a club member (either Woolbridge or one of the clubs we invite); it is not necessary to have a competition licence.
 Disabled drivers can also take part; recently our overall club champion was a wheelchair user driving a car fitted with hand controls.

 To find out more about car trials and autotests, please contact:

 To find out more about 4x4 and SUV trials, please contact:

 Please call out of office hours and no calls after 9:00pm.

 If you would like to try your hand at the speed hillclimbs, it is suggested that you attend some events to see what goes on, what cars can be used and what modifications are permitted.
 Most competitors are only too happy to talk about their cars, unless you interrupt them while they are trying to fix that elusive intermittent fault!